rlaphoenix/VSGAN/docs/terminology.rst

     Using the data from one image for one output image.

 Model
-    The Generator Network of an Architecture.
+    A file containing the learned parameters of a Network that can be used for inference or further training.

+Architecture
+    One or more interconnected Networks.
+For example, a GAN architecture would consist of both a Generator (G) Network and a Discriminator (D) Network.

 Network
-    Module itself that comprises of other modules (layers) that perform operations on data.

-Architecture
-    A combination of Networks with specific purposes.
-E.g., a GAN network would consist of a Generator (G) Network as well as a Discriminator (D) Network.
+    A collection of interconnected components or nodes that work together to learn patterns in data.

 Generator (G) Network
     Transformed input data to new output data based on the Networks layers.